nikita0527/techfolios.github.io/userguide.md

 title: User Guide
 ---

+<p style="padding-top: 20px">This User Guide provides tips on how to increase your effectiveness at building and maintaining your portfolio after mastering the directions in the QuickStart.</p>

 # 1. Develop locally

 The [QuickStart page](/quickstart.html) shows you how to create and edit your portfolio "in the cloud" using only a browser.
 While this is a simple way to get started, there are some advantages to developing your portfolio locally:

   * You can use your favorite text editor or IDE for writing (Emacs, Eclipse, IntelliJ Idea, etc.).
-Note: not Microsoft Word!
+Note: do not use Microsoft Word!
   * After installing Jekyll, you can build and review the site instantly on your computer after making changes.

-There are two components to developing your techfolio locally: (1) managing a local copy of your techfolio repo, and (2) running Jekyll locally to build your site.
+There are two components to developing your techfolio locally: (1) managing a local copy of your portfolio repo, and (2) running Jekyll locally to build your site.

 ### Manage your portfolio files locally